SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 The Java version of WebDriver provides an implementation of the Selenium-RC API.
 These means that you can use the underlying WebDriver technology using the Selenium-RC API.
-This is primarily provided for backwards compatiblity.
+This is primarily provided for backwards compatibility.
 It allows those who have existing test suites using the Selenium-RC API to use WebDriver under the covers.
 It's provided to help ease the migration path to Selenium-WebDriver.
 Also, this allows one to use both APIs, side-by-side, in the same test code.